-In the last article of this series HERE, you learned how to prepare the subfloor and the hardwood flooring.
-Today, we are going over the installation of floating hardwood flooring.
+In the last article of this series, you learned how to prepare the subfloor and the hardwood flooring.
+Today, we are talking about the installation process!

 How to Install Floating Hardwood Flooring

 The first step in the process is gathering your materials.
 You will need: